 Green Building Program Overview

 Green building is a whole systems approach to the design, construction and operation of buildings that employs materials and methods that promote natural resource conservation, energy efficiency, and a good indoor air quality.
-The City Council originally adopted a green building program which became effective on January 1, 2010, more recently modifications were approved with new residential requirements which will be effective on October 1, 2012.
+The City Council originally adopted a green building program which became effective on January 1, 2010, most recently modifications were approved with new standards which will be effective on January 1, 2015.
 Following is a summary of the program requirements based on application date and status: